adamsuk/sradams-co-uk-content/blog/devops-and-me.md

 ---
 title: "DevOps and Me"
 date: "2021-06-04"
-tags: ["Ramblings", "Career", "DevOps"]
+tags: "Ramblings, Career, DevOps"
-tldr: "Some ramblings on how DevOps has shaped my career to date.
+description: "Some ramblings on how DevOps has shaped my career to date.
 From life in a multinational corporate to finding happiness in tech, all thanks to the culture DevOps instills."
+cover_image: ''
+canonical_url: null
+published: false
 ---

 I've been making random entries into this blog for a while now.
 That and conference season is coming back around I'm in full nostalgia mode.
 This post is personal and based on my professional experiences to date about how I am where I am.